xanny-projects/dragon/README.md

 Middleware is commonly used to perform tasks like body parsing for URL-encoded or JSON requests, cookie parsing for basic cookie handling.

+#### 1- Assigning Middleware To Routes

-If you want to record every time you a get a request then you can use a middleware.
+If you would like to assign middleware to specific routes, you shoud use `WithMiddleware` methods:

 ```ts
 const middleware = async function(Request: HttpRequest, ResponseWriter: HttpResponse) {